-UK Biobank is a major national health resource, and a registered charity in its own right, with the aim of improving the prevention, diagnosis and treatment of a wide range of serious and life-threatening illnesses – including cancer, heart diseases, stroke, diabetes, arthritis, osteoporosis, eye disorders, depression and forms of dementia.
+UK Biobank is a major national and international health resource, and a registered charity in its own right, with the aim of improving the prevention, diagnosis and treatment of a wide range of serious and life-threatening illnesses – including cancer, heart diseases, stroke, diabetes, arthritis, osteoporosis, eye disorders, depression and forms of dementia.
 UK Biobank recruited 500,000 people aged between 40-69 years in 2006-2010 from across the country to take part in this project.
 They have undergone measures, provided blood, urine and saliva samples for future analysis, detailed information about themselves and agreed to have their health followed.
 Over many years this will build into a powerful resource to help scientists discover why some people develop particular diseases and others do not.

 UK Biobank was established by the Wellcome Trust medical charity, Medical Research Council, Department of Health, Scottish Government and the Northwest Regional Development Agency.
-It has also had funding from the Welsh Assembly Government and the British Heart Foundation.
-UK Biobank is hosted by the University of Manchester and supported by the National Health Service (NHS).
-It works with researchers from a large number of British universities.
-The medical research project is a non-profit charity and had initial funding of about £62 million.
+It has also had funding from the Welsh Government, British Heart Foundation, Cancer Research UK and Diabetes UK.
+UK Biobank is supported by the National Health Service (NHS).
+UK Biobank is open to bona fide researchers anywhere in the world, including those funded by academia and industry.
+The medical research project is a non-profit charity which had initial funding of about £62 million.

 Site inspection Report for UK Biobank HTA licensing number 12002.
 Licensed for storage of relevant material which has come from a human body for use for Scheduled Purposes 21-22 October 2010.